 How to Video

-Thanks so much for visiting my blog today.
-Please let me know if you have questions about this card or any other paper crafting project.
+Thanks so much for visiting my blog today!
+Please let me know if you have questions about this or any other stamping project.

 Kim Quade, Stampin’ Up! demonstrator in Mesa, Arizona